Cash remuneration is one way to attract employees and reward them for their hard work – but it’s not the only way.

 But as we mentioned earlier, your employee’s reduced salary has to remain above the national minimum wage.

-You also need to bear in mind that each person can only contribute a total of £40,000 to all pension savings annually (this is the case for the 2022/23 tax year; it’s been frozen at this figure for a few years).
+You also need to bear in mind that each person can only contribute a total of £40,000 to all pension savings annually.

 This includes employer contributions, so make sure the higher contributions from their salary sacrifice doesn’t push them over this.